 3 great secrets to B2B blog writing that your 3rd grade self knew

-What makes any truly stellar B2B blog stand out?
+What makes a stellar B2B blog stand out?

-Quite simply, it has to sound like it wasn't written by a business.
-Businesses don't exist - they're not real people, and despite the name "corporation," stemming from the latin, "corpus," for "body," they don't have one, and can't see, think, or feel.
+It has to sound like it wasn't written by a business.
+Businesses don't exist -- they're not real people, and despite the name "corporation," stemming from the latin, "corpus," for "body," they don't have one, and can't see, think, or feel.
 They're faceless, liability eschewing legalistic abstractions, and people just can't relate.

 No, the best blogs sound like they're written by a person.
 A person who, much like a 3rd grader, doesn’t much care for your rules of grammar and doesn’t sweat ending sentences in prepositions.
 A person who is much more concerned about what's most exciting to listeners and who rarely lets formality get in the way of friendship.